jritenour/cf-testing/README.md

 # cf-testing

-This is set of WIP Red Hat CloudForms/ManageIQ to add disks to VMware VMs & AWS intances via custom buttons or service catalog items.
+This is set of WIP Red Hat CloudForms/ManageIQ automatio methods to add disks to VMware VMs & AWS intances via custom buttons or service catalog items.

 To use: